 At each index rebalance (or as soon as possible and practicable thereafter), the portfolio of the Fund is also rebalanced in line with its Benchmark Index.

-are indexes to measure whether the financial product attains the environmental or social characteristics that they
+are indexes to measure whether the financial product attains the product attains the environmental or social characteristics that they promote.